clicon/clixon-docs/quickstart.rst

 Netconf
 -------

 Clixon also provides a Netconf interface.
-The following example starts a netconf client form the shell, adds the hello world config, commits it, and shows it:
+The following example starts a netconf client form the shell vi stdio, adds the hello world config, commits it, and shows it:
 ::

    olof@vandal> clixon_netconf -q